-For graduate degree programs, up to six credits will be awarded for graduate courses taken at other regionally accredited institutions of higher education.
-The completed course must have a grade of "B" or better, and must be analogous to the NEC graduate course requirement for which credit is requested.
+For graduate degree programs, up to eight credits will be awarded for graduate courses taken at other regionally accredited institutions of higher education provided that the final 30 credits of any degree are earned at New England College.
+The completed course(s) must have a grade of "B" or better, and must be analogous to the NEC graduate course requirement for which credit is requested.